nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Higher Order Notes.md

 - These are just notes but primarily have links to other notes.
 - [[Niklas Luhmann]] had index cards which served as higher order notes
 - [[Nick Milo]] came up with the term MOC's
+- All you need to do is assemble links to a broad category of notes into a MOC note.

 ### What do they help with?
-- They can help you to overcome [[Mental Squeeze Points]]
+- They can help you to overcome [[Mental Squeeze Points]].
-- They can be used as rapid ideation chambers
+- The more profound power of MOC's is that they can be used as rapid ideation chambers.
-- MOC's are ideation accelerators
+- MOC's are ideation accelerators.